KidPudel/android-starter-kit/Android/handlers.md

 Every 100 milliseconds, we increment the line containing the alphabet and append another character.
 This has been achieved by creating a special thread with a delay that results in the string's progressive expansion. `handler.post()` is **required** so that we can access the main thread and touch views.

+> Use Handler.postDelayed to schedule tasks if you are working in UI Thread and Thread.sleep if you are working in background thread.
+> Apparently you are sending some data using network, you must do it in the background thread, hence Thread.sleep is recommended.